Eat Your Heart Out – stories by Katie Boland

-I bought the kindle edition immediately and continued to read.
+I bought the kindle edition and continued to read.
 The first story’s title is Tragic Hero, and a bit further in, Rich says: “I was reading a book when I met her, The Sun Also Rises or something like that.
 I only read the classics.
 There’s too much shit people read today, that’s why they are so stupid.
 Makes me real sick when I get to thinking about it, so I’ll change the subject now.”
 Hemingway once said that a writer’s style should be direct and personal, his imagery rich and earthy, and his words simple and vigorous.
 Even if he didn’t know it was about him, Rich the underemployed newsman would have liked this story, and probably the rest of the book.

 The next story, Swelter, has a marvelously appropriate Bob Dylan quote, but you need to read it as part of the story to appreciate it.
 Swelter is easily the best story of the collection.
 The narrator introduces herself this way: “I’m Louise.
 I hate that name, but it’s not like I picked it.
 My other option is Sugar Tits, so said Colin.
 I chose Louise.”